isa-ulisboa/greends-ipython/README.md

 1. Questionnaire Q3 on the topics of the homework (if you don't have access to your area in Fenix: [link](Q3_max_18.pdf))
 2. Work on problems from [Problem Set 3](https://cs50.harvard.edu/python/2022/psets/3/).
 7. **Do before next class.** [Lecture 4](https://cs50.harvard.edu/python/2022/notes/4/) and video [CS50 Video Player: Lecture 4](https://video.cs50.io/MztLZWibctI)
 8. **Do before next class.** Try solving problems from [Problem Set 4](https://cs50.harvard.edu/python/2022/psets/4/).
 Try problem "Guessing Game" (not hard) and "Little Professor" (group assignment).
+For the group assigment, the goal is to fill the missing code in [professor_incomplete.py](https://github.com/isa-ulisboa/greends-ipython-exercises/blob/main/professor_incomplete.py).
+The completed code should pass the correctness test in [https://cs50.dev/](https://cs50.dev/).

 **Topics to prepare before next class**: *Libraries, Random, Statistics, Command-Line Arguments, slice, Packages, APIs, Making Your Own Libraries*